-- If the evaluating screening is negative: (GOOD) This means you are most likely not infected with TB.
+• If the evaluating screening is negative: (GOOD)

+This means you are most likely not infected with TB.
 Once you bring in the result of a negative TB test to the Student Life Office, the hold you have on your account for TB testing will be updated.
-Further testing for TB will only be required of you if you are still at this college two years from the time you were last tested. - If a TB skin test or X Ray is positive: (Chest x-ray needed) This means that most likely you are infected with the TB bacterium (germ).
+Further testing for TB will only be required of you if you are still at this college two years from the time you were last tested.

+• If a TB test is positive:

+This means that most likely you are infected with the TB bacterium (germ).
+More testing may be required.
 If you are not sick, then the infection is probably latent TB Infection (LTBI) or inactive TB.
 People with latent TB infection are not infectious and cannot spread TB bacteria to others.
-However, if TB bacteria become active in the body and multiply, you will get sick with TB disease. - If the test result is indeterminate: This means that the infection status with the TB bacterium could not be determined.
+However, if TB bacteria become active in the body and multiply, you will get sick with TB disease.

+If the test result is indeterminate:

+This means that the infection status with the TB bacterium could not be determined.
 It does not mean the test failed.
-You may be required to undergo a chest X-ray or have another TB blood test if you get an indeterminate result. - If you have a positive TB skin test result(your enrollment account will be put on hold), you must then go for a chest X-ray and have the physician who orders the chest X-ray report a certificate of health results.
+You may be required to undergo a chest X-ray or have another TB blood test if you get an indeterminate result.

+If you have a positive TB skin test result (your enrollment account will be put on hold), you must then go for further testing and have the physician report a certificate of health results.
 When this completed form is submitted to the Student Life Office, the hold you have on your account for TB testing will be updated.